abiraja2004/DAT-NYC-28/README.md

 12/29: No Class | 12/31: No Class
 1/5: SVMs | 1/7: Map-Reduce
 1/12: Timeseries | 1/14: Neural Networks
-1/19: Deep Learning<br>From Data to API | 1/21: Course Review
-1/26: **Final Project Presentation** |
+1/19: Deep Learning and From Data to API | 1/21: Course Review 1/26: **Final Project Presentation** |

 <!--